 “Yeah.
 It’s very pretty.”

-Later on we go to a higher floor.
+Later on we walk to a higher floor.
 A rollercoaster car is following its track both below and then slightly above our path.
 The track is built on a structure of stone and old wood that doesn’t inspire much confidence.

 Merely the fact that she wants to do it warms my heart.